-You are being invited to participate in a research study because you recently had an aortic valve replacement for aortic stenosis.
-Our goal is to look at the effects of potassium nitrate on your health.
+You are being invited to participate in a research study because you have a diagnosis of heart failure with preserved ejection fraction (HFpEF).
+This is a condition that causes patients to be short of breath and limited in what they can do in their daily lives.
+Currently, there are no approved drugs for this condition.
+We are trying to find new therapies for this condition.
+Our goal is to look at the effects of Potassium Nitrate, a dietary supplement, on your condition.
 Your participation is voluntary which means you can choose whether or not you want to participate.
 If you choose not to participate, there will be no loss of benefits to which you are otherwise entitled.
 Before you can make your decision, you will need to know what the study is about, the possible risks and benefits of being in this study, and what you will have to do in this study.
 The research team is going to talk to you about the research study, and they will give you this consent form to read.
 You may also decide to discuss it with your family, friends, or family doctor.
 You may find some of the medical language difficult to understand.
 Please ask the study doctor and/or the research team about this form.
 If you decide to participate, you will be asked to sign this form.